top of page

 Teaching Philosophy

 My academic teaching is currently centered on undergraduate and graduate students who are learning and training to work with people in therapeutic, educational, medical, and community contexts, and artists who are exploring socially-engaged art practice.
-As a teacher I come from a place of knowing and not-knowing; teaching and learning from my students; experience and humility.
-My own process of learning, understanding and navigating power, privilege and equity is constantly evolving and ever present in my relationships and work in the community, studio, and classroom.
-I strive to appreciate how my students’ experiences are situated within race, class, ability and gender dynamics, and view my role in their learning to include guiding and supporting the exploration of their own social situations and experiences and how it informs their work with others.
+As an educator, I approach teaching from a place of both knowing and not-knowing—engaging in a reciprocal process of learning with my students, grounded in experience and humility.
+My ongoing journey of navigating power, privilege, and equity continually shapes my work in the classroom, studio, and community.
+I strive to recognize how students’ lives are shaped by dynamics of race, class, ability, and gender, and I see my role as guiding and supporting them in exploring their own social contexts.
+In this process, I encourage them to reflect on how their experiences inform their relationships, creativity, and collaborative work with others.

 bottom of page